j2store/userguide/product_tags_menuitem.md

 ![](./assets/images/producttagsubtemplate.png)

-You could choose the sub-tag level in case you have tags that contain parents in the following way:
+You can choose the sub-tag level in case you have tags that contain parents in the following way:

 ![](./assets/images/producttagsubtag.png)